rgreminger/tilburg-science-hub/docs/setup/webscraping_drivers.md

 	-  Select `Path` from the list of user variables.
 Choose `Edit`.
 		- **Windows 7 and 8 machines:**
-			If you chose your installation directory to be `C:\Program Files\GnuWin32\bin` during your installation (i.e., you did use the default directory), copy and paste the following string without spaces at the start or end:
+			If you chose your installation directory to be `C:\chromedriver` during your installation (i.e., you did use the default directory), copy and paste the following string without spaces at the start or end:

-            `;C:\Program Files\GnuWin32\bin`
+            `;C:\chromedriver`

 		- **Windows 10 machines:**
 			- Click `New` and paste the following string:

-            `C:\Program Files\GnuWin32\bin`
+            `C:\chromedriver`

 			- Click on `OK` as often as needed.

-    !!! tip
-        You will need to add a new PATH for most of the following installation steps.
-Always keep in mind that after you add a new PATH, you need to start a *new* cygwin/terminal/command prompt session to verify whether it worked.
-Sometimes it may take a couple of minutes until your PATH is recognized by the terminal.

 ## Linux Users